-For a leisurely, water-level view of Canterbury, consider a sleepy cruise on the River Stour.
-Three fun-loving companies, run by students, compete.
+For a leisurely, water-level view of Canterbury, consider a cruise on the River Stour.
+Three fun-loving, student-run companies compete for your business.
 They each offer 40-minute trips up and down the sleepy creek (just a couple of feet deep) and leave almost constantly with demand from 10:00 to 17:00, and sometimes later.
 All have roughly the same cost, duration, and simple route.
-I suppose the difference is that the punt trip (where you're propelled by the traditional single pole) is more of a joyride, while the big rowboat tours come with a more serious narration.
-Enjoy the sales pitches from the students posted on High Street to snare business.
-Of the three, only Canterbury Punting Company has a proper rental office.
+The punt trip (where you're propelled by the traditional single pole) is more of a joyride, while the big rowboat tours come with more serious narration.
+Enjoy the sales pitches along the bridge near the Old Weavers House, among other places.
+Of the three companies, only Canterbury Punting Company has a proper rental office.

-One of the most important churches in England, this is the headquarters of the Anglican Church (something like the English Vatican).
+One of the most important churches in England, this is the headquarters of the Anglican Church (that makes it akin to the English Vatican).
 There's been a church here ever since St. Augustine, the cathedral's first archbishop, broke ground in 597.
-In the 12th century, the cathedral became world famous because of the murder of its archbishop, Thomas Becket.
-Canterbury then became a prime destination for religious pilgrims, trumped in importance only by Rome and Santiago de Compostela, Spain.
-And when Henry VIII broke with the Roman Catholic Church 400 years later, this cathedral became the Anglican version of St. Peter's Basilica.
+In the 12th century, the cathedral's archbishop, Thomas Becket, was murdered in front of the altar.
+Just over two years later he was sainted, and Canterbury became a prime destination for religious pilgrims.
+When Henry VIII broke with the Roman Catholic Church 400 years later, this cathedral became the Anglican version of St. Peter's Basilica.
 A visit here leaves you impressed by the resilience of this spot — so holy to so many for so long.

 In 1066, a Norman (French) nobleman — William, Duke of Normandy — was victorious in the Battle of Hastings and seized control of England, leading to a string of Norman kings and forever changing the course of English history.
 While the battlefield and adjoining ruined abbey (built soon after the battle by William to atone for all the spilled blood) are a must-see for British-history buffs, anyone can appreciate the dramatic story behind the grassy field.
 Gaze across the unassuming little valley and imagine thousands of invading troops.
 Your visit can last from three minutes to three hours, depending on your imagination.